CxELabs/M365HOL/instructions.md

 ### Creating Azure AD Applications for the AIP Scanner

-Now that you have installed the scanner bits, you need to get an Azure AD token for the scanner service account to authenticate so that it can run unattended.
+Now that you have installed the scanner service, you need to get an Azure AD token for the scanner service account to authenticate so that it can run unattended.
 This requires registering both a Web app and a Native app in Azure Active Directory.
 The commands below will do this in an automated fashion rather than needing to go into the Azure portal directly.

 1. [] Next, on the desktop, right-click on **GenerateAuthToken.ps1** and click **Run with PowerShell**.
 1. [] When prompted, provide the username and password below.